lichray/randint/paper/randint.md

   states if needed, based on SG6 comments.
 - Cleanup the wording with the term "unpredictable state" stolen from Walter's paper`[1]`.
+- Ask the question about exposing the per-thread engine in Future Issues.
 - Update motivation to reflect the status quo.

 ## Changes since N3796